MIT 6.828 JOS Lab 1 Report

 The following instruction reserves the space of

-bytes to save temporories including the arguments of the callee function.sub $0x14, %esp
+0x14bytes to save temporories including the arguments of the callee function.sub $0x14, %esp -

 When calls to another function, the